18F/uswds-jekyll/pages/guide/quick-start.md

 Project directories are intended as high-level workspaces.
 This is where large datasets would reside, sub-projects can be created, and collaborative analysis results stored.
 Project directories are usually associated with ARS Research Projects.

-To request a new project directory users should fill out the [form](https://e.arsnet.usda.gov/sites/OCIO/scinet/accounts/SitePages/Project_Allocation_Request.aspx) and provide Data Management Plan.
+To request a new project directory see [Request Project Storage](https://usda-ars-gbru.github.io/scinet-site/support/request-storage).
+A direct link to the form (eAuthentication required) which includes submitting a Data Management Plan:

 [Request a project directory](https://e.arsnet.usda.gov/sites/OCIO/scinet/accounts/SitePages/Project_Allocation_Request.aspx){: .usa-button }